shreeshiv/Zero-ai/README.md

 ## Purpose

 LLMs have knowledge cutoffs that miss recent tax law changes.
-This server provides real-time access to the latest tax code, including:
+This server provides real-time access to the latest tax code and general search query

-- 2025 SALT deduction changes
-- Senior citizen deduction updates
-- And all other provisions in Title 26

 ## Quick Start